linkors/proxy-mock/README.md

 _Warning: please keep your root CA safe since it may influence your system security._
 _Note: you only need to do this once._

+## Contribute

+Feel free to fork to modify it to your own need.
+Or create pull request to contribute.

 <img width="300" alt="Coding" src="https://media.giphy.com/media/13UZisxBxkjPwI/giphy.gif">